EnderGamerXPnew/god-modpack/README.md

--computeur craft computeur and turtel cannot be converted into entity by achimed ships you risk your gpu on by attemp to do it
+-computeur craft computeur and turtel cannot be converted into entity by archimed ships you risk your gpu by attemping to do it as well as corrupting your dimension